dc-js/dc.js/docs/api-1.7.0-dev.md

 ```

 #### .slicesCap([cap])
 Get or set the maximum number of slices the pie chart will generate.
+The top slices are determined by
-Slices are ordered by its value from high to low.
+value from high to low.
 Other slices exeeding the cap will be rolled up into one single *Others* slice.
+The resulting data will still be sorted by .ordering (default by key).

 #### .innerRadius([innerRadius])
 Get or set the inner radius on a particular pie chart instance.
 If inner radius is greater than 0px then the pie chart